 - Producteev – Also having a feature of unlimited users and projects for free, Producteev also allows a personalized support, Outlook integration, and visual customization without having to upgrade to Pro.
 With Producteev, you can also turn an email into a task with just a few clicks.

 - GanttProject – According to Ms. Burger’s article, “reviewers have compared this heavy-hitting application to Microsoft Project.” in terms of its complexity and offered features.
 You can use GanttProject to create HTML or PDF reports, create PERT and Gantt charts, and make use of its versatile time management and scheduling features.

 - MeisterTask – Another great PM Tool that offers unlimited users and projects, MeisterTask also has a native app version you can access in your iPhone and iPad.
 You are also allowed two integrations with any existing file sharing programs you are using like DropBox, Google Drive, Zendesk, GitHub, and more.

 - Asana – Last of the top 5 most popular project management tools but definitely not the least, Asana has a whopping amount of 40,000 customers and 400,000 users.
 Its free version allows up to 15 users, and is an “intuitive task-management system that works best for teams seeking real-time interaction.”

 Use the Right Tools, and Hire the Right Project Manager

-If you simply do not have the time to lead your own website projects, we can help you find the right leader or Project Manager to take care of your projects for you.
+If you simply do not have the time to lead your own website development and projects, we can help you find the right leader or Project Manager to take care of your projects for you.
 We can even provide you with a full website project team consisting of a designer, developer, and quality assurance tester for you to have some serious work done on your business website!